Knexischief/Airbyte-Metabase/README.md

 ```
 In your browser, visit http://localhost:8000

 You will be asked for a username and password.
-By default, that's username airbyte and password password.
+By default, username:airbyte and password:password.
 Once you deploy Airbyte to your servers, be sure to change these in your .env file:
 ```
 # Proxy Configuration
 # Set to empty values, e.g. "" to disable basic auth